 Throughout this document, references to “Mindjet 11” explicitly refer to Mindjet 11 for Windows only.
 The API description does not apply to other Mindjet products for other platforms, such as web, Mac or mobile applications.
 Where available, the APIs for Mindjet products on other platforms are documented separately.

 This documentation aims to provide a solid foundation for developers, without providing detailed examples for every single entity in the Mindjet 11 object model.
 As there are over 2000 objects, methods and properties in the object model, only the most frequently used items (around 15%) have extended documentation and sample code, although all are referenced here.
-Once the basic concepts and patterns are grasped, most developers will find it straightforward to extend this knowledge to less frequently used but similar entities without requiringdetailed documentation.
+Once the basic concepts and patterns are grasped, most developers will find it straightforward to extend this knowledge to less frequently used but similar entities without requiring

+detailed documentation.

 This format of the documentation (PDF booklet) contains the conceptual overviews and tutorials, but does not contain the detailed documentation of the object model entities.
 These are available together with sample code in the CHM and online formats of this documentation.